chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 ### Pulling by Digest

-Pulling a Chainguard Image by its digest can help improve reproducibility, as it will ensure that you are using the same image each time (versus the tag that may receive updates).
+Pulling a Chainguard Image by its digest guarantees reproducibility, as it will ensure that you are using the same image each time (versus the tag that may receive updates).

 To pull an image by its digest, you can do so by appending the digest which begins with `sha256`.
 You can find these on our reference tags history pages.